translate/pootle/docs/features/checks.rst

 Mozilla, etc.) in the administration pages.
 This will improve the accuracy of the quality checks.

-To review the quality checks you need to have translation rights for the project.
-To find the results, click on the "Review" tab.
+Critical checks are prominently displayed through the browsing UI.
+Any extra failing checks can be accessed by clicking the ``+`` button located right below the navigation breadcrumbs.
 Clicking on the name of a test will step you through the translations that fail the test.

+While in the translation editor, submissions resulting in critical failing checks will be immediately reported, preventing you from automatically continuing until the issues have been resolved or disregarded as false positives.

-To understand the meaning of each test, Pootle displays the failing tests on the top-right corner of the translation page with a link to the online documentation.
+To understand the meaning of each test, Pootle displays the failing tests right on top of the submission button, with a link to the online documentation.
 You can also read the detailed descriptions of the :ref:`pofilter tests <toolkit:test_description>`.